diagrams/diagrams-doc/doc/manual.rst

    generally speaking, computationally infeasible---though it may be appropriate in some situations.)

-The following example queries an ellipse (using the `sample` function to sample it at a set of particular points), coloring points inside the ellipse red and points outside it blue.
+The following example queries an ellipse (using the `inquire` function to test it at a set of particular points), coloring points inside the ellipse red and points outside it blue.

 .. class:: dia-lhs